ubc-library-rc/RegEx_in_R/content/when_to_use.md

 ---
 layout: default
-title: When to use regex
+title: How and when to use regex
 nav_order: 6
 ---
 # Example of regex in action
-Here, we use the same vector to illustrate different replacement functions.
-Focus on how small changes in the vector or function used to replace characters makes a big difference in the end result.
+Here, we use small vectors and dataframes to illustrate different replacement functions.
+Focus on how small changes in the regex syntax makes a big difference in the end result.
 These examples work both for vectors and dataframes, but we use mainly use vectors in these examples for simplicity.

 ## Look for matches in vector
-We will use an example of a regular expression in R that is built into the tidyverse package.
+We will use an example of regex in R that is built into the tidyverse package (example for ?str_replace).

 ```r
 ## install tidyverse (only do this once on your computer)